-Single person lives at home with parents, on income-based Jobseekers Allowance only, moves out to a rent a tenancy, claims Housing Benefit (HB) to help with rent.
+Single person lives at home, on income-based Jobseekers Allowance, moves out to new tenancy, claims Housing Benefit (HB) to help with rent.
 This is a new claim for HB & triggers the UC rule, which means you cannot claim HB, any other legacy benefits will be stopped and no choice but to claim UC.